 Webinars are an extremely efficient way to engage new prospects and existing customers.
-You might have attended or even hosted webinars that gather tons of attendees and spark interesting insightful discussions.
+You might have attended or even hosted webinars that gather many attendees and spark interesting, insightful discussions about webinar topic ideas.

-In this practical guide, we’re going to explore 7 sources where you can gather webinar topic ideas that immediately spark your attendees’ interest and potentially generate some webinar sales.
-In addition, we’re going to look at some ways to make that webinar topic sound attractive.
+In this practical guide, we will explore seven sources where you can gather webinar topic ideas that immediately spark your attendees’ interest and potentially generate webinar sales.
+In addition, we’re going to look at ways to make that webinar topic attractive.

 Talk to Your Customers and Sales Team

-Your existing customers are one of the best sources for ideas for your future webinars.
+Your existing customers are one of the best sources for topic ideas for your webinar.
 The odds are that people in the same industry are experiencing the same problems and roadblocks.

 Just emailing or calling up 10 of your customers to ask about how they are satisfied and being curious about their current professional challenges will definitely give you ideas for multiple webinars.

 If you find calling customers too time-consuming, you can send them a customer satisfaction survey and ask about some related challenges in that survey.